liamcottle/reticulum-meshchat/README.md

 - [ ] allow setting a custom name to show for a contact
 - [ ] button to forget peers and contacts
 - [ ] optimise ui to work nicely on a mobile device, such as Android/iOS
-- [ ] support for exploring/navigating a nodes micron pages
 - [ ] support for managing Reticulum config/interfaces via the web ui